mawkler/maconomy-cli/README.md

   maconomy set 8 --job '<job name>' --task '<task name>' maconomy set 8 --job '<job name>' --task '<task name>' --day 'mon-wed, fri' maconomy clear --job '<job name>' --task '<task name>' --day tuesday

-NOTE: currently you can only interact with the current week.
-In the future you'll be able to specify any week.
 ```

 You can also run `maconomy get --help`, `maconomy set --help`, etc. to see more info on how to use each command.